chenchao666/Paper-reading/README.md

 ## 3D Vision
 * Multi-view 3D Models from Single Images with a Convolutional Network
 * Equivariant Neural Rendering
+* State of the Art on Neural Rendering

 ## Image-to-Image
 * Deeply-Recursive Convolutional Network for Image Super-Resolution